Today was a good day, even if it didn’t quite go according to plan.

 The trail exited the woods and joined a gravel road, and I sped along, ready to be able to stop hiking for the day.

 On the way, I passed a truck with a camper.
-As I passed them, I wondered if it was them, but I got the feeling it wasn’t, and I didn’t want to intrude on their space “uninvited”.
+As I passed them, I wondered if it was the group I was supposed to meet for dinner tonight, but I got the feeling it wasn’t, and I didn’t want to intrude on their space uninvited.
+It occurred to me then that I never asked, and they never said, how I would be able to recognize them.
+I’ll have to remember that for the next time I’m in this situation.

 Further down the trail/road, I passed two guys, filthy, in work overalls, with chainsaws, cutting down a dead three on the side of the road.
 I assumed they were not supposed to be doing this, as they had no safety gear of any kind.
 A little further down the road was their truck, a large trailer (for the wood) with three of four kids, one of which had a toy chainsaw.
 Behind the trailer were two women; I assumed, their wives.
 I nodded or waved at them all, but said nothing.
 (Really, what was there to say?)

 Shortly after, I passed the spring, a pipe sticking out of the side of the hill with cold, clear water gushing out.
-I rinsed my face and arms (and forgot to rinse of my legs, which badly needed a rinsing), and collected four liters, all the water my bag could hold.
+I rinsed my face and arms (and forgot to rinse off my legs, which badly needed it), and collected four liters, all the water my bag could hold.

 I also passed two other campers in a pull-out area just off the road.
 One looked very old.
 In any case, by this point, it was nearly six, and I was tired and ready to end the day on my terms.
 I passed them by.